 Equally at home on the concert stage, Ms. Yoder’s solo concert work includes Poulenc’s Gloria, Handel’s Messiah, Bach’s Herz und Mund und Tat und Leben, Gounod’s Les Sept paroles de Notre Seigneur Jésus-Christ, Bach’s Magnificat, Rutter’s Gloria, Vivaldi’s Gloria and Faure’s Requiem and Schubert’s Mass No. 2 in G Major.
-Ms. Yoder looks forward to being featured in Mozart’s Requiem in D minor with the St. Cecilia Chorale and the Glendale Community Orchestra.
+Ms. Yoder looks forward to being featured in Mozart’s Krönungsmesse with the St. Cecilia Chorale and the Glendale Community Orchestra.

 Ms. Yoder also uses her skills as a recording artist, and this spring she joined with the Biden/Harris Inaugural Committee and Mission Opera Company for An Evening of Spirituals, Hymns and Hope honoring Dr. Martin Luther King Jr. on the National Day of Service.
 She also contributed to the COVID-19 relief video of Diane Warren’s Oscar-nominated song I’m Standing with You, arranged by Sharon Farber.
 The global effort has raised more than $7 million for the United Nations Foundation’s COVID-19 Solidarity Response Fund for the World Health Organization (WHO).
 This spring she looks forward to recording a series of unpublished Villancicos in collaboration with UCLA, and never-before-recorded Bach chorales in Castilian.